-The traditional presentation of the already classic Hummingbird Cake (“hummingbird cake”) is usually, in fact, in the form of a multi-tiered cake with a generous cream cheese coating and a handful of nuts.
-However, I wanted to recreate this popular cake in a bundt cake version, because as I was saying, it is one of the most attractive presentations of almost any cake or cake that we can think of (even in a salty version !).
+The traditional presentation of the classic Hummingbird Cake is usually, in fact, as a layered cake with a generous cream cheese frosting and a handful of nuts.
+However, I wanted to recreate this popular cake in a bundt cake version, since as I mentioned, it is one of the most attractive presentations for almost any loaf or cake you can imagine (even in a savory version!).

 Ingredients (for 12-14 servings)